ThundeRatz/STM32RF24/CONTRIBUTING.md

 #### Variables and functions scopes

-Always reduce the scopes of the to the minimum possible, avoiding global, external and static variables, giving preference to local variables.
-The same is ture for functions, do not create public functions if they are only to be used within a file, leave them private.
+Always reduce the scopes of the variables to the minimum possible, avoiding global, external and static, giving preference to local variables.
+The same is true for functions, do not create public functions if they are only to be used within a file, leave them private.

 #### Nomenclature